Survivors of the Iguala attacks in the auditorium of the Ayotzinapa Teachers College. Tixtla, Guerrero. March 16, 2015.

 "He fought for you," the family of activist Antonio Vivar Diaz greeted a delegation from Ayotzinapa at his wake.
 Tlapa, Guerrero.
 June 8, 2015.

-A relative holds Gaby, the baby daughter of missing student José Ángel Campos Cantor.
+A relative holds Gaby, the baby daughter of missing student José Ángel Campos Cantor, in El Fortin.
 A portrait of him hangs on the wall behind her.
 Tixtla, Guerrero.
 March 18, 2015.

 Bernabé, father of missing student Adan Abrajan de La Cruz, at a meeting with the State Attorney General about missing surveillance footage from the night of the disappearance.
 Chilpancingo, Guerrero.
 March 9, 2016.